Pickerel/Crane Lake Protection and Rehabilitation District

 Volunteer Opportunities

 Our lake district is entirely run by volunteers.
 We are continually looking for people willing to share their expertise, ideas, and time for the betterment of our lakes.
+If interested, please contact the people listed below.

 • Water testing and recording

-Serving a 2-year term on the board:
+• Serving a 3-year term on the board of commissioners:

 Chairman